Retracing Lewis and Clark and the Oregon Trail is a must for RVers.

-With all the travel we’ve done over the past five years, what has impressed us perhaps the most are the routes we took that touched parts of two historic routes: The Lewis and Clark Expedition and the Oregon Trail.
+With all the travel we’ve done, what has impressed us perhaps the most are the routes we took that touched parts of two historic routes: The Lewis and Clark Expedition and the Oregon Trail.

 But like I said, it is still impressive.
 But realizing that it was bigger and wider and wilder 200 years ago makes you wonder how these early explorers did it.

 Nicknamed the “Big Muddy,” the Missouri River has long been one of North America’s most important travel routes.
 Every bend in the river is saturated in history.
 Her waters saw the canoes of many American Indian tribes, fur trappers, explorers and pioneers.